 When you remember a sound, it may be mono or stereo when experienced internally.
 Mono /stereo is a sub-modality of sound.
 So is tone, volume, etc.

-Sub-modalities help us remember what we have seen, heard, felt, smelt and tasted both externally and imagined.
+Sub-modalities help us remember what we experience through our senses, including our inner senses.
+So there are sub modalities for seeing, hearing, feeling, smelling and tasting.
 For instance, we are more likely to remember a large bright picture than a small dull one.

 Get in touch with your own inner experience.
 Get points of reference